lwf/bosun-monitor.github.io/configuration.md

   * Vars: alert variables, prefixed without the `$`.
 For example: `{{.Alert.Vars.q}}` to print `$q`.
 * E(string): executes the given expression and returns the first result with identical tags, or `nil` tags if none exists, otherwise `nil`.
 * Ack: URL for alert acknowledgement
+* Graph(string): returns an SVG graph of the expression

 Global template functions: